Sultanpur National Park, Gurgaon | Timings, Animals, Entry Fee

 • By train: Garhi Harsaru Junction Station is only 5.6 km from Sultanpur National Park.
 Among the major railway stations, Farukhnagar station is only 4 km away.

 • By air: Indira Gandhi International Airport, New Delhi, is the nearest airport to the park at 35 km.
-You can book a cab or take any bus from here to reach the park.
+You can book a cab or take any bus from here to the park.

-• By metro: The closest metro station is Dwarka sector 21, 21 km from Sultanpur National Park.
+• By metro: The closest metro station is Dwarka Sector 21, 21 km from Sultanpur National Park.

 Nearest metro station to Sultanpur National Park